-This flexible system allows mothers to take shared parental leave at any point after the first two weeks' of giving birth.
-Mothers and Partners will then be able to share the remaining 50 weeks between them by taking the leave in turns, in different blocks, or at the same time.
+This flexible system allows mothers to take shared parental leave at any point after the first two weeks of giving birth.
+Mothers and Partners will then be able to share the remaining 50 weeks statutory maternity leave between them, by taking the leave in turns, in different blocks, or at the same time.

-A mother could end her maternity leave after 12 weeks, leaving 40 weeks (of the total 52 week entitlement) available for SPL.
+A mother could end her maternity leave after 12 weeks, leaving 40 weeks (of the total 52 weeks entitlement) available for SPL.
 If both the mother and her partner are eligible, they can share the 40 weeks.
 They can take the leave at the same time or separately.

 Shared parental leave should not be confused with ordinary parental leave, which is unaffected by shared parental leave.
-Ordinary parental leave is the entitlement to up to 18 weeks' unpaid leave.
-(The Council provides a separate guidance on ordinary parental leave.)
+Ordinary parental leave is the entitlement of up to 18 weeks unpaid leave.

+The Council provides separate guidance on Ordinary Parental Leave.